Nishtha99/Webpage_Image_Downloader/ReadMe.txt

 ##########    NOTE   #############
-This program is only for personal.
+This program is only for personal use.
 This program should not be used on any kind of social site , using this program on any social site is a Cyber Crime and you may fall into cases.
 So please Do Not misuse this program.